DBatUTuebingen/provenance-for-recursive-queries/README.md

 This file provides a new column type.
 Contents of such columns are ignored by SQL **DISTINCT** operations.
 Such logic would be required for recursive queries with **UNION DISTINCT** semantics.

 Please note that this is a mere outlook for future research.
-In the paper submission we only cover **UNION ALL** semantics.
+In the paper submission, we only cover **UNION ALL** semantics.

 Installation: $ psql < same.sql